dulhaver/hello-world/README.md

 # 'hello-world'

-is a little thin, isn't it?
+is a little thin, isn't it? it is!